Sample projects¶

 make generate

-This example presents a structure of a user repository containing prepackaged IP cores with sources and custom interface definitions, the design file and the config file.
+This example presents the structure of a user repository containing prepackaged IP cores with sources and custom interface definitions.

 Elements of the repo

-directory can be easily reused in different designs as long as you point to it either in the config file or in the CLI.
+directory can be easily reused in different designs by linking to them from the config file or in the CLI.

 See also

-For more information about user repositories see Packaging multiple files.
+For more information about user repositories see this chapter.

 Tip

-Because other components of the design are automatically imported from the repository, it’s possible to load the entire example by specifying just the design file:
+As other components of the design are automatically imported from the repository, it’s possible to load the entire example by specifying the design file:

 Usage¶